[keith-snook.info]QUAD II amplifier replacement capacitrs

 All three connections to the capacitor should come from the QUAD II wire loom in line but also check the continuity from the terminal posts to the points marked E P and GND marked around the choke as shown in the picture below ~ If you need solder lugs to fit the new parts please let me know

-Inside the 'can' there are 4x 25uF 450V modern AVX PP Film capacitors each with very low 7mΩ ESR and 125˚C temperature rating ~ Configured as 2x 50µF capacitors so there is no concern about loading the GZ32 or GZ34 although in the QUADII C6 could be as high as 100uF but this all Poly-Cap replacement is more than adequate
+Inside the 'can' there are 4x 25uF 450V modern AVX Polypropylene [PP] Film capacitors each with 7mΩ ESR and 125˚C temperature rating ~ Configured as 2x 50µF capacitors so there is no concern about loading the GZ32 or GZ34 although in the QUADII C6 could be as high as 100uF but this all Poly-Cap replacement is more than adequate

-Output power of the QUAD II amplifier can be increased by fitting larger power supply capacitors with increased peak power for better bass transients ~ Hum and residual noise can improve to >100dB ~ The use of higher value all polypropylene capacitors and the mounting method tend to give a much improved sound reproduction from what is already a very good low power valve amplifier
+Output power of the QUAD II amplifier may increase by fitting larger power supply capacitors with increased peak power for better bass transients ~ Hum and residual noise can improve to >100dB ~ Using these high value all polypropylene capacitors should give an improved sound reproduction from what is already a very good albeit low power valve amplifier

-These replacement capacitors are sold as a pair [2x] for 130GBP plus postage at actual cost
+These replacement capacitors are sold as a pair [x2] for 140GBP plus postage at actual cost ~ April 2026

-Pictured ~ QUAD II C4–C6 replacement block capacitor and also a replacement Tag board PCB update a QUAD II power amplifier giving it many more years of active service and improved performance ~ The cover of the replacement block capacitor supports the components on the PCB while providing good electrical and mechanical isolation
+Pictured below ~ QUAD II C4–C6 replacement block capacitor and also a replacement Tag board [that I can no longer supply] update a QUAD II power amplifier giving it many more years of active service and improved performance ~ The cover of the replacement block capacitor supports the components on the PCB while providing good electrical and mechanical isolation

-Although I was concerned about the rectifier dissipation I was more concerned about any increased loading on the expensive Mains transformer but neither increases with C6 as high as 100µF and possibly greater ~ The GZ32 current waveforms have both an a.c. and d.c. component and it is the a.c. or the ripple current that increases as the value of C6 is increased but with new modern PP capacitors the d.c. leakage current is almost non existent
+Although I was concerned about the rectifier dissipation I was more concerned about increased loading on the expensive Mains transformer but neither increases with C6 as high as 100µF and possibly greater ~ The GZ32 current waveforms have both an a.c. and d.c. component and it is the a.c. ripple current that increases as the value of C6 is increased and with only PP [no electrolytic] capacitors the d.c. leakage current is almost non existent

 For many years I have fitted higher values for C6 and seen no significant increases in mains input current ~ In Europe the mains voltage can be as high as 253 Vrms and this simultaneously increases both the HT and the heater supplies which have a far greater effect reducing valve and the mains transformer life ~ Check the heater supply is not more than 6.7 Vrms and if it is change the mains taps and consider increasing the value of R12 to say 220Ω